 Books at Heart: New Acquisitions

-Drop by the library and check out our newest titles!
 Every month we add the latest and greatest new releases for your reading pleasure.
-New and Noteworthy for April:
+New and Noteworthy for July:

 Come visit, browse and find your next favorite book.
-If you’re stuck for what to read don’t forget to have a look at our Books At Heart noticeboard or just ask a librarian!
+Have a look at our Books At Heart noticeboard for a full list of new acquisitions and recommendations from fellow members.
 There’s always something new and good to read at the library!
-Browse the catalog by clicking here.